Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Everyone thinks of changing the world, but no one thinks of changing himself."
+> "One machine can do the work of fifty ordinary men.
+No machine can do the work of one extraordinary man."
-> — **Leo Tolstoy**
+> — **Elbert Hubbard**

 ---